14 hidden places in Vienna that only the locals really know - Vienna Würstelstand

 Gugumuck is one fascinating place run by some fascinating people.
 Part snail farm, part escargot restaurant, Gugumuck seeks to keep the Viennese tradition of eating snails alive in this city.

 It’s located on the fringes of the 10th district, so it is quite a trek, BUT, it is well worth it.
 Ask anybody who’s dined there.
-You need to reserve on one of the select days that they open up their restaurant, which is particularly charming in summer when the open up their alfresco garden, which is located right next to the snail farm.
-They also host small festivals out there for summer and Christmas, so check all of this out on their website.
-Also check out the ‘Fork you, Vienna!’ episode when we visited the crowd out at their farm.
+You need to reserve on one of the select days that they open up their restaurant, which is particularly charming in summer when they open up their alfresco garden right next to their snail farm.

 image © Bwag/Commons

-7. The Hermesvilla mansion in Lainzer Tiergarten & its restaurant – Hidden places in Vienna
+7. The Hermesvilla mansion in Lainzer Tiergarten – Hidden places in Vienna

 8. The lesser-known charming Heurige & Buschenschänke – Hidden places in Vienna

-Since you’re already well versed on what a Heurige and Buschenschank is (we know this, as we know you’ve already read our facts about Heurige we bet you didn’t know article), we know you need no convincing on why you should visit one of the local’s favourites when it comes to Vienna’s wine taverns.
+Since you’re already well versed on what a Heurige and Buschenschank is, we know you need no convincing on why you should visit one of the local’s favourites when it comes to Vienna’s wine taverns.

 9. Shakespeare & Company – Hidden places in Vienna

-This English bookshop is delightfully hidden away in the cobblestone streets of the city center.
+This English bookshop is delightfully hidden away in the cobblestone streets of the city centre.
 You’ve got to go up some stairs and down a wonky-paved alleyway to reach it.

 The bookshop was inspired by the famous Shakespeare and Company bookshop in Paris, and while it doesn’t hit the heights of the same kind of charm, it certainly has a flair of its own.
-It’s a intimate paradise, a safe space for book-lovers.
+It’s an intimate paradise, a safe space for book lovers.

 10. The event venue METAStadt – Hidden places in Vienna